 Management and calibration/SRM personnel are encouraged to expand their education and training by reviewing technical journals, attending meetings of technical societies, attending classes, workshops, seminars, and technical meetings dealing with related issues, and actively participating with organizations developing and implementing ionizing radiation standards.
-The documentation of participation in technical meetings, travel related to measurement services, calibration laboratory exchanges, professional training and assessments are included in the quarterly reports to NIST management.
+The documentation of participation in technical meetings, travel related to measurement services, calibration laboratory exchanges, professional training, and assessments are included in the quarterly reports to NIST management.
 The laboratory employees involved in laboratory activities have access to consensus standards, equipment manufacturers' manuals, safety guidance, and specific laboratory facilities procedures where applicable to support training goals.

-The management review plan for education and training is monitored during the job performance plan development and annual staff review which involves the topic of professional development and includes the discussion of education and training.
-If education and training improvements are requested or deemed required, then the plan is documented in the employee's performance evaluation.
+The management review plan for education and training is monitored during the job performance plan development and annual staff performance review.
+These activities involve discussions of professional development, including education and training opportunities.
+If education and training improvements are requested or deemed required, then the plan to achieve those improvements is documented in the employee's performance plan.